revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

 ```
 - Here, when we try to compile it by using tsc, it will give a compile-time error: Cannot find the name “$”.
-- So, we need to inform the TypeScript compiler that “$” is belongs to jQuery.
+- So, we need to inform the TypeScript compiler that “$”belongs to jQuery.
 - To do this, TSD comes into play.
 We can download the jQuery Type Definition file and include it in our .ts file.

 </blockquote>